Magic-wei/make_work_easier/software_list.md

 - [**MkDocs**](https://www.mkdocs.org/): a fast, simple and downright gorgeous static site generator that's geared towards building project documentation, cross-platform, free.
 - [**github-markdown-toc**](https://github.com/Magic-wei/github-markdown-toc): A script that easily create Table of Content (TOC) for GitHub README.md, and for any Markdown file.
 - [**yuzhangbit/wiki_barebone**](https://github.com/yuzhangbit/wiki_barebone): for building your local wiki system.
+- [**Obsidian**](https://obsidian.md/): It is a powerful note-taking system that works on top of a local folder of plain text Markdown files.
+Free for personal use.
+Obsidian works pretty well with connections between notes with graph view and backlinks that can help you visualize and figure out those connections and locate the content you want very quickly.
+I really like the GUI, the smooth reaction, page preview.
+Many core plugins can be used to customize your own note-taking toolkit.

 #### Coding IDE